FaridBen95/Mohafiz_dz_framework/README.md

 - uncomment apply plugin: 'com.google.gms.google-services' in gradle

-- replace all empty_project by your project id (preferable to be the same as the firebase project id) by using ctrl + shift + r
+- replace all own_distributor by your project id (preferable to be the same as the firebase project id) by using ctrl + shift + r

 - replace empty project with your app name